Frequently Asked Questions

 - How do I get in-state tuition?

 I have a parent who is a veteran.
-How can I receive VA education benefits because of their service time?
+How can I receive VA education benefits because of their military service?

 How long does it take for me to start receiving money from my VA benefits?

 The Office of the Registrar certifies students' enrollments to the VA in the order requests are received.
-After you submit your paperwork it takes approximately 15 business days for the university to certify it to the VA.
-Afterwards, it takes the VA another 30 – 45 days to process your GI Bill award.
+After you registered for courses and submitted your paperwork, it takes approximately 15 business days for the university to certify your courses to the VA.
+Afterwards, it takes the VA another 30 to 45 days to process your GI Bill award.

 How can I receive my VA benefits as fast as possible each semester?